 History

 William Hammond bought Jevington prior to 1918.
-The Hammond’s were brick makers at Pott Shrigley.
+The Hammonds were brick makers at Pott Shrigley.
 The house was expanded to include a glass sided bedroom (see second picture below) for young Eric Hammond who suffered in childhood from extreme asthma.
-The Hammonds continue to live in Jevington until about 1963 when Lillian Hammond died and Jevington had to be sold to pay death duties.
+The Hammonds continued to live in Jevington until about 1963 when Lillian Hammond died and Jevington had to be sold to pay death duties.

-Above Mr and Mrs Hammond at a Wedding at Jevington.
-Cissy Cumberbirch from across the road at Greenfields House is in the middle.
+Picture left: Mr and Mrs Hammond at a Wedding at Jevington.
+Cissy Cumberbirch from across the road at Greenfield House is in the middle.

 In the 1960s the Black family lived at Jevington.
 They had a gentleman’s outfitters in the Market Place in Macclesfield.